pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 stage name, but if you leave it off, a default of `stage` will be chosen.

 API Gateway will auto-generate a domain name with built-in HTTPS support.
 The stage name will also be part of this URL.
-We will see later how to assign a custom domain, SSL certificate, and/or eliminate the stage name from the URL.
+You'll see later how to assign a custom domain, SSL certificate, and/or eliminate the stage name from the URL.

 There are multiple ways to define APIs using Pulumi Crosswalk for AWS: